electricimp/Usb/docs/ApplicationDevelopmentGuide.md

 The main entrance point into the USB Drivers Framework is **[USB.Host](DriverDevelopmentGuide.md#usbhost-class)** class.

-This class is responsible for driver registration, event notification handling, and driver lifecycle management.
+This class is responsible for driver registration, instantiation, device and driver event notification handling, driver lifecycle management.

 The below example shows typical steps of the framework initialization.
-In this example the application creates instance of [USB.Host](DriverDevelopmentGuide.md#usbhost-class) class for an array of the pre-defined driver classes (one FT232RLFtdi USB driver in this example).
+In this example the application creates an instance of [USB.Host](DriverDevelopmentGuide.md#usbhost-class) class for an array of the pre-defined driver classes (an FT232RL FTDI USB driver in this example).
 To get notification when the required device is connected and the corresponding driver is started and ready to use, the application assigns a [callback function](DriverDevelopmentGuide.md#callbackeventtype-eventobject) that receives USB event type and event object.
-In simple case it is enough to listen for `"started"` and `"stopped"` events, where event object is the driver instance.
+In simple case it is enough to listen for `USB_DEVICE_DRIVER_STATE_STARTED` and `USB_DEVICE_DRIVER_STATE_STOPPED` events, where event object is the driver instance.

 ```
 #require "USB.device.lib.nut:1.0.0"